juanortellado/vend-o-matic/Readme.md

 +-- machine.js
 +-- Readme.md
 ```

-machine.js implements management over vend-o-matic data, making possible to change data source transparently for bussines logic.
-For this reason it's required by vend-o-matic.js.
+Business logic it's implemented by vend-o-matic.js, meanwhile machine.js implements management over vend-o-matic data, making it possible to change data source transparently for business logic.
+Also, data from business treats separate from configuration data.

 ## Assumptions
 According to vending constraints, it is indicated that only one coin will be entered, so the API considers that each invocation to add coins will contain only one.
 However, it was implemented in a way that if more coins are accepted per invocation, can be easily modified and accepted.
 Although the contract does not specify, controls and messages were added for cases where the requirement of one coin is not met at a time, as well as if an identifier of a beverage that is not in the machine, is received.
 Also, it's designed to if the number of coins needed to buy change in the future, you only have to modify that constant in code.

-For development purposes, API entities like beverages, coins, coins needed to buy, are handled in memory just to keep it simple but could be implemented differently.
+For development purposes, API entities like beverages, coins, coins needed to buy, are handled in memory just to keep it simple but it's recommended to be implemented with a DB.

 It is assumed to run within a safe environment of the vending machine.
-Besides that it's highly recommended to use at least HTTPS.
-It's implemented JWT to use the API, but it's a really basic implementation so has several point to improve.
+However, it's implemented to use security tokens, particularly JWT, but it's a really basic implementation so has several points to improve.
-Data from bussiness treats separete from configuration data.

 ## Execution
 First of all, it’s necessary to execute installation modules for _Node.js_ and _Express_.